bkemboi394/Image-Processing-with-OpenMP-Parallel-Programming/README.md

 Since I couldn't upload my image results successfully, I screenshoted them and pasted them on a word document, converted the word document to a pdf file and pushed it as an output file above.

-The algorithm uses C++ vectors and vectors of vectors to represent 1D and 2D dimension arrays used fo image pixels.
+The algorithm uses C++ vectors and vectors of vectors to represent 1D and 2D dimension arrays used for storage and manipulation of image pixels.